 Driving Simulator Experiment

-Step 6: After you complete all experiments in the simulator, we recommend you stay at the lab for 30 minutes to 1 hour before you drive; or you can ask someone to pick you up.
-The purpose is to avoid the possibility that you may not be adequately recalibrated to real-world driving.
+We recommend you stay at the Center for 30 minutes before you drive or you can ask someone to pick you up to avoid the possibility that you may not be adequately recalibrated to real-world driving.